babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 Notice that the sequences are not defined by the *keys* you press but by the *keycodes* that get intercepted.
 The length of the sequence must be equal to the maximum (defined in `keyboard.inc`), if you want it to be shorter than the defined maximum, you have to pad it with zeros.
 Currently, the timeout for the leader sequence refreshes after each key pressed.
 If the sequence is not in the database, nothing will happen.

 ## Caveats

-**The chording engine in it's current implementation can handle up to 64 keys.
-If you need to support more, contact me at Reddit.**

 Each chord stores as much as possible in `PROGMEM` and unless it needs it, doesn't allocate `counter`.
 However it still has to store it's `state` and sometimes the `counter` in RAM.
 If you keep adding more chords, at one point you will run out.
 If your firmware fits in the memory and your keyboard crashes, try optimizing your RAM usage.